sswietoniowski/learning-mssql/pluralsight/10_sql_server_replacing_profiler_with_extended_events/README.md

 ## 3. Leveraging the Extended Events UI

+Everything we used to do with T-SQL, you can now do in the UI (and more!).

 ### New Session Wizard, New Session, and Templates

+New Session Wizard allows quick creation of a new session from a template or with a minimal set of configurable options.

+New Session dialog can be used for advanced session creation with all available options and targets.

+Existing sessions can be modified through the right-click menu option.

+Templates:

+- templates are an easy way to automate setup of an Extended Events session,
+- you can export an existing session to create a template,
+- you can create a custom category for templates you create by editing the XML file.

 ### Event Session Creation and Output Analysis in the UI

+Showed during demo.

 ### Live Data Viewer, Customize Columns, Grouping and Aggregation

+Live Data Viewer reads a live stream of event buffers from and Extended Events session on a server.

+Within the data viewer you can customize what columns you see and you can create merged columns.

+Within the UI data can be grouped by any of the available columns.

+Data can also be aggregated to display, for example, the minimim, maximum, or average value fo a column.

+Expand grouping to see data at a detail level.

 ### Expanding a Grouping and Filtering

+Data can be filtered based on time and/or column values.

 ### Merging Files, Bookmarking Events

+Multiple files can be merged together in the UI to create one master file for analysis.

+Events can be bookmarked within the UI, making it easy to quickly find them again.

 ## 4. Understanding Target Options for Extended Events